xregistry/spec/core/spec.md

 PUT http://example.com/endpoints/ep1/messages/msg1?nested
 {
   "messageid": "msg1",
+  "versionid": "v1",
-  "name": "Blob Created",
+  "name": "Blob Created"
-  "defaultversionid": "v1",
-  "createdat": "2024-04-30T12:00:00Z",
-  "modifiedat": "2024-04-30T12:00:01Z",

   "versions": {
     "v1": {
       "messageid": "msg1",
       "versionid": "v1",
-      "name": "Blob Created Message Definition",
+      "name": "Blob Created Message Definition"
-      "createdat": "2024-04-30T12:00:00Z",
-      "modifiedat": "2024-04-30T12:00:01Z"
     }
   }
 }
 ```

-If the `versions` collection were not present with the `v1` entity, or if the
+If the `versions` collection were not present with the `v1` entity then the
-`?nested` query parameter was not provided, then the top-level attributes would
-be used to update the default Version (`v1` in this case).
-However, because
+top-level attributes would be used to update the default Version (`v1` in this
-they are present, the request to update `v1` becomes ambiguous because it is
+case).
+However, because it is present, the request to update `v1` becomes
-not clear if the server is meant to use the top-level attributes or if it
+ambiguous because it is not clear if the server is meant to use the top-level
-is to use the attributes under the `v1` entity of the `versions` collection.
+attributes or if it is to use the attributes under the `v1` entity of the
-When both sets of attributes are the same then it does not matter.
-However, in
+`versions` collection.
+When both sets of attributes are the same then it does
-this cases the `name` attributes have different values.
-The paragraph above
+not matter.
+However, in this cases the `name` attributes have different
-mandates that in these potentially ambiguous cases the entity in the
+values.
+The paragraph above mandates that in these potentially ambiguous cases
-`versions` collection is to be used and the top-level attributes are to be
+the entity in the `versions` collection is to be used and the top-level
-ignored - for the purposes of updating the "default" Version's attributes.
+attributes are to be ignored - for the purposes of updating the "default"
-So, in this case the `name` of the default(`v1`) Version will be
+Version's attributes.
+So, in this case the `name` of the default(`v1`)
-`Blob Created Message Definition`.
+Version will be `Blob Created Message Definition`.

 ---